There are people who shop on Amazon, and then there are the people who can’t stop shopping on Amazon.

 Not all large retailers fared equally well among consumers, even those with existing online channels, like Walmart and Target.
 Consumers in general show a preference for Amazon over comparable retailers.

-Amazon’s edge on other retailers largely comes down to its aforementioned vast product catalog, fast shipping, and a robust review program that allows customers to find high-quality products.
+Amazon’s edge on other retailers largely comes down to its vast product catalog, fast shipping, and a robust review program that allows customers to find high-quality products.